Bloodbat/SanguineMutants/README.md

 ![alt text](pics/mutants_modules.png)

-Base modules are listed in alphabetical order with their alternative firmwares immediately following.
+Base modules are listed in alphabetical order, with their alternative firmwares and expanders immediately following.

 - ### Aestus